devfavian/BitByte/README.md

 - `!Bping` → Replies with `pong!`
 - `!Buserinfo` → → Displays information about the user
 - `!Bclear` → Deletes a specified number of messages (admin only)
+- `!Bavatar` → Shows the avatar of yourself or a mentioned user in high resolution

 More utilities and fun commands coming soon!